finite state machine what is

 Manual FASM: Flat Assembler:

 Help is a free, multiple-pass, Intel-style assembler supporting the IA-32 and x86-64 architectures.
 FASM is written in assembly language, comes with full source.
-The project was started in 1999 by fsm: finite state machine definition.
+The project was started in 1999 by fsm: finite state machine abbreviation.

 • Dodano: